 1. Cats have an incredible sense of smell

-2. The sense of smell is vital to your cat’s appetite
+2. A cat’s sense of smell is vital to his appetite

 Cats don’t have nearly as many taste receptors as people do, so it’s the smell, not the flavor, that initially attracts your cat to food.
 If your cat develops an upper respiratory infection that blocks his nose, he’ll almost certainly lose his appetite as a result.
 Because scent is vital to appetite, one way to stimulate your cat to eat is to warm canned food in the microwave for five to 10 seconds.
 If you’re a cooking Luddite like me and you don’t have a microwave, a minute or two in the toaster oven or even adding a little hot water to your cat’s food can increase the scent.

-3. That weird grimace cats make is a “smell-taste”
+3. That weird grimace cats make is called a flehmen and it’s a “smell-taste”

 If you looked at your cat’s nose under a magnifying glass, you’d see a pattern of bumps and ridges.
 Those patterns are unique to every cat; like human fingerprints, no two cats have identical nose-prints.
 I’ve seen some talk of using nose prints as a form of identification, but I have a hard time imagining any cat who would want to have his nose pressed into an inkpad and then shoved onto a piece of paper.

 Do you have any more fascinating facts about cat noses to share?
 Do you have a unique story about your cat’s nose?
 Have you caught your cats in the middle of a flehmen response?
 Feel free to share your “flehming kitty” pictures — and other cute cat nose photos — in the comments!